juliangiuca/tracker/README.md

 This will probably barf without newrelic.js.
 You also need to have a database set up - the schema is in [Emailer](https://github.com/juliangiuca/emailer).

+You also need to define a config/database.yml file.
+As part of the deployment process, this is grabbing my secret files from BitBucket.
+Clearly this won't work for you.

 ### Tracking pixel
 `/tp/<token>` Where token is a unique identifier for an email to a person.